Ecodev/gims/docs/content/data_processing.rst

     :width: 100%
     :alt: Browse

 Select a country, part (urban, rural or total) and filter set.
-The corresponding data points and trends lines are calculated and displaid.
+The corresponding data points and trends lines are calculated and displayed.
 Pointing anywhere along the trend line provides a feedback regarding the corresponding coverage percentage.

 .. image:: img/chart_1.png
     :width: 100%
     :alt: Chart with trend lines

-Estimates can also be seen in the form of a table by clicing on the "Estimates" tab.
+Estimates can also be seen in the form of a table by clicking on the "Estimates" tab.

 .. image:: img/chart_2.png
     :width: 100%
     :alt: Estimated coverage

-To get detailed information regarding a specific data point (questionnaire), you must simply clic on the point.
-Since data points can overlap, you can zoom into the chart by drawing a rectangle over the area of interest (clic and drag in diagonal).
+To get detailed information regarding a specific data point (questionnaire), you must simply click on the point.
+Since data points can overlap, you can zoom into the chart by drawing a rectangle over the area of interest (click and drag in diagonal).

 .. image:: img/chart_zoom.png
     :width: 100%